kubeflow/community/releases/handbook.md

 * Update the larger community on release status during the Kubeflow community meetings
 * Make sure the processes are being followed
 * All the responsibilities of a Release Team Member

-**Authority:**
-The Release Manager will need to have authority to take some decisions, in order to ensure the stability of the release and completion in a timely manner.
-Such decisions include:
-* Moving the release process to the next phase, even if there are controversial issues at hand
-* Delaying the release until some important issues are resolved
-* Denying component version upgrades

 ### Product Manager